mpadge/hackmd-stat-software/manuscripts/standards.md

 # 2 Developing Open Standards

 Standards are most effectively developed within a concrete and definitive structure.
-While it may be possible to develop standards to apply to some generic domain without any notion of how that domain may be internally structured, the task will likely be both easier and more effective when the internal structure of an overall domain of applicability is first defined.
-Arguably the easiest way to define such internal structure is to divide a domain among a number of domain-specific categories.
+For any given domain, arguably the most straightforward way to derive such a structure will be to divide a domain among a number of domain-specific categories.
 We ultimately consider a hierarchical sub-division of an entire domain at a first level into categories, and at a second, subsidiary level, into sub-categories within those categories, such that the standards for each category are intelligibly separated among specified sub-categories.
-The primary task of definition nevertheless remains that of defining categories, as considered in the following sub-section.
+The primary task of definition nevertheless remains that of defining categories, and is the focus of the following sub-section.
 Following that we consider the process of defining standards for each category, which involves the clarification of sub-categories.
 The subsequent two sub-sections then consider processes of revision, iteration, and ongoing development of resultant standards.